 Apart from proving the defendant’s breach of duty, the plaintiff must also prove that the defendant’s negligence was the cause of the victim’s death.

 Even if the plaintiff can prove the above-mentioned elements, they must also provide that the victim’s death caused quantifiable damages to the family.

 All of these elements require strong convincing evidence and testimonies from expert witnesses in order to secure a victory.

-There are two major differences between a wrongful death lawsuit and survival action.
+There are two major differences between a wrongful death lawsuit and a survival action.

-- Wrongful death lawsuit allows the family to file the lawsuit in the first place and to award the claims to the beneficiaries of the deceased.
-In survival action, the claims go to the estate and not directly to the family of the deceased.
+- A wrongful death lawsuit allows the family to file the lawsuit in the first place and to award the claims to the beneficiaries of the deceased.
+In a survival action, the claims go to the estate and not directly to the family of the deceased.
 The claims can then be divided among the family members following the deceased’s will.